fixstars/cuda-bundle-adjustment/README.md

 ## Author
 The "adaskit Team"

-The adaskit is an open-source project in [Fixstars Corporation](https://www.fixstars.com/) and its subsidiary companies including [Fixstars Autonomous Technologies](https://at.fixstars.com/), aimed at contributing to the ADAS industry by developing high-performance implementations for algorithms with high computational cost.
+The adaskit is an open-source project created by [Fixstars Corporation](https://www.fixstars.com/) and its subsidiary companies including [Fixstars Autonomous Technologies](https://at.fixstars.com/), aimed at contributing to the ADAS industry by developing high-performance implementations for algorithms with high computational cost.

 ## License
 Apache License 2.0